treyg/hoarder-random-bookmark/README.md

    - Read Message History
    - View Channels
 5. If messages aren't being sent, check if your bot has permission conflicts with channel-specific permissions or role hierarchy issues

+### Mattermost Troubleshooting

+Common reasons why the channel field is ignored:

+- The webhook integration user does not have permission to post in the target channel.
+- The webhook was not created by a system admin.
+- The channel name is not correct (should be the channel’s name without the #, or the channel’s ID).
+- The webhook is restricted to a specific channel in its Mattermost configuration.

+For more information on incoming webhooks, see the [Mattermost documentation](https://developers.mattermost.com/integrate/webhooks/incoming/).